Are the Colors Photoshopped In?

 Do I process the images?
 Of course.

 Every serious digital photograph is processed.
-Contrast, exposure, clarity, dust spots, small distractions, color balance, sharpening, all of that is part of finishing the image.
+Contrast, exposure, clarity, small distractions, color balance, sharpening, and final adjustments are all part of finishing the image.
 That is not new.
 Photographers have always interpreted images, whether in a darkroom or on a computer.

 But there is a difference between finishing a photograph and inventing one.